 I would like to thank Wes Benjamin for taking the time out of his day to answer questions.

-He may not have the most recognizable name as far as being one of the top prospects in the Rangers system but he doesn’t get the recognition he deserves.
+He may not have the most recognizable name in the Rangers system but he doesn’t get the recognition he deserves.
 We will keep you updated on his progress throughout the year.
-Be sure to follow along with us as we cover the Stars of tomorrow, today.